 LEPS

-ns and, optionally, I Security), user-defined WLAN passphrases can bound to a MAC address.
-LEPS can also be
+Using LEPS (LANCOM Enhanced Passphrase Security), user-defined WLAN passphrases can be assigned to WLAN stations and, optionally, bound to a MAC address.
+LEPS can also be used as a MAC address filter.

-LEPS active: No $\checkmark$
+LEPS active: No ~

 Profiles Users

 When configured in LEPS, each user who should be able to authenticate client devices on the WLAN receives an individual passphrase.
 LEPS profiles are used to avoid having to repeat all of the settings for every new user.
 You then create the LEPS users with their individual passphrases and link them to one of the LEPS profiles created previously.